Joseph Ray Hodgson: Later life

 In 1850 Hodgson married Esther Copeland Sloan, also of Bishopswearmouth, in Durham.
 They had 11 children together.
-They moved to London's East End in 1860 and lived in various addresses around Poplar and Limehouse.
+They moved to London in 1860 and lived in various addresses around the East End and Poplar.
 He is listed in the 1901 census as being a carpenter, carver and employer.
 He and his wife left London for Australia during the docks disputes of the 1880s, where Esther died in 1895.
 He returned to Limehouse and remarried – at the age of 70 – to Elizabeth Nimmo, a woman 14 years his junior.
 But, despite his fame due to his many rescues, he died a poor man – forced to pawn his 8 bravery medals to survive.
 He spent his last few years in lodgings in Suffolk Street, Poplar – the same street that Will Crooks, Labour MP and former mayor of Poplar, was born.
 Crooks visited the old man in 1908, and wrote to the Carnegie Hero Fund on his behalf; but in vain, as "The Stormy Petrel" died of pneumonia later that same year.
-He was buried in East London Cemetery in a public (or 'paupers') grave.
-A new headstone was installed by a relative in 2006 with the following inscription:

-The Everyday Hero - JOSEPH RAY HODGSON (STORMY PETREL)- Born 3.10 1829 Sunderland.
-Died: 15.10.
-1908 Poplar.

-A Brave and Unselfish Man Risking His Own Life to Save Others From Shipwrecks.